Gresham's School: Fees

 In September 2005, Gresham's was one of fifty British schools which were considered by the Office of Fair Trading to be operating a fee-fixing cartel in breach of the Competition Act 1998.
 All of the schools were ordered to abandon the practice of exchanging information on their planned fees.

-Combined scholarships of up to 40% are available.
+Combined scholarships of up to 40 per cent of fees are available.

 Governing body

 More than half of the school's governing body represent the Worshipful Company of Fishmongers, who have been the school's trustees since 1555.
-The chairman of governors (currently Michael Goff) was until recently always a past or present prime warden of the Fishmongers' Company.
+The chairman of governors (currently Paul Marriage) was until recently always a past or present prime warden of the Fishmongers' Company.
 A previous chairman was David Cairns, 5th Earl Cairns, after whom the school's Cairns Centre is named.
-The present prime warden, Sir Richard Carew Pole, is also a governor.
+Another prime warden, Sir Richard Carew Pole, was also a governor.

-The governing body includes a representative of Cambridge University, currently Pauline Perry, Baroness Perry of Southwark and one of Norfolk County Council, and it also seeks to include some distinguished Old Greshamians.
+The governing body includes a representative of the University of Cambridge (this is currently Pauline Perry, Baroness Perry of Southwark) and one of Norfolk County Council, and it also seeks to include some distinguished Old Greshamians.

 The clerk of the Fishmongers' Company also acts as clerk to the governing body, and its meetings are held at Fishmongers' Hall in the City of London.

 The Grasshopper

 The Grasshopper is used as the badge of several Gresham's School clubs, and a long-established school periodical is called The Grasshopper.
 The green insect appears as the crest above the school's coat of arms, commemorating the Founder, Sir John Gresham, whose family crest it was.
-The Gresham Grasshopper is also used by Gresham College and can be seen as the weathervane on the Royal Exchange in the City of London, founded in 1565 by Gresham's nephew Sir Thomas Gresham, and the similar weathervane on the Faneuil Hall in Boston, Massachusetts, which is modelled on the Royal Exchange's.
+The Gresham Grasshopper is also used by Gresham College and can be seen as the weathervane on the Royal Exchange in the City of London, founded in 1565 by Gresham's nephew Sir Thomas Gresham, and the similar weathervane on the Faneuil Hall in Boston, Massachusetts, which is modelled on that of the Royal Exchange.
 The first Royal Exchange was profusely decorated with grasshoppers.

 According to an ancient legend of the Greshams, the founder of the family, Roger de Gresham, was a foundling abandoned as a new-born baby in long grass in North Norfolk in the 13th century and found there by a woman whose attention was drawn to the child by a grasshopper.
-Although this is a beautiful story, it is more likely that the grasshopper is simply an heraldic rebus on the name Gresham, with gres being a Middle English form of grass (Old English grœs).
+Although this is a beautiful story, it is more likely that the grasshopper is simply an heraldic rebus on the name 'Gresham', with gres being a Middle English form of grass (Old English grœs).

 In the system of English heraldry, the grasshopper is said to represent wisdom and nobility.

-Development and external relations

-During the celebrations of the school's 450th year in 2005, the establishment was announced of a Foundation to focus on encouraging legacies and donations for scholarships, bursaries and specific major projects.
-A Director of Development and External Relations has since been appointed, as part of a programme of reaching out to Old Greshamians, and gatherings are planned around the UK and overseas.